Holger Rune: 2024: 100th win, Masters semifinal, back to top 15

-2025: Masters finalist, back to Top 10, injury, early season end
+2025: Masters finalist, back to top 10, injury, early season end

 At the 2025 BNP Paribas Open, Rune reached the final at the tournament for the first time with defeats over eighth seed Stefanos Tsitsipas,Tallon Griekspoor, and fifth seed Daniil Medvedev, his 150th win (second Dane in the Open Era after Kenneth Carlsen).
 It was his fourth Masters final and he was the first Danish player and the second-youngest Scandinavian to reach that stage in Indian Wells after Stefan Edberg in 1987.

 In April, Rune won the Barcelona Open, against Carlos Alcaraz in two sets.
-This marked Rune's first ATP 500 title, and he returned to the Top 10 in over a year following the title, at world No. 9 on 21 April 2025.
+This marked Rune's first ATP 500 title, and he returned to the top 10 in over a year following the title, at world No. 9 on 21 April 2025.

 At the 2025 Italian Open Rune lost in the fourth longest match at the tournament since 1991 (lasting 3 hours and 45 minutes) to Corentin Moutet, in the third round.
 It was Moutet's first top 10 win.

 At the 2025 Stockholm Open Rune reached the semifinals but retired in his match against Ugo Humbert leading by a set, with a season-ending torn Achilles tendon injury.
 Despite the result he returned to the Top 10 in the singles rankings on 20 October 2025.

+2026: Recovery, out of top 100

+Rune spent the first half of the year recovering from the injury and, subsequently, dropped out of the top 100.